KrishnaBK123/salmacabs/README.md

-🚖 Salma Cabs Service
-Salma Cabs Service is a responsive and user-friendly cab booking web application built using HTML, CSS, JavaScript, and PHP.
-This project simulates a complete cab booking platform where users can register, book cabs, and manage their rides, while admins can monitor and manage bookings.

-🔧 Technologies Used
-Frontend:

-HTML5

-CSS3

-JavaScript (Vanilla JS)

-Backend:

-PHP

-MySQL (for data storage)

-✨ Features
+🚖 Salma Cabs Service – Cab Booking Web Application Salma Cabs is a professional web application developed for a client to launch a cab booking service.
+It allows users to book cabs online by entering their pickup and drop locations, choosing vehicle types, and viewing estimated distance and fare.
+This project was built using HTML, CSS, JavaScript, and PHP.

-🚗 User Features
+🌐 Features
-User registration and login

-Book a cab (pickup & drop locations, date, time)

-View booking history

-Cancel bookings
+User-friendly booking form with real-time validation

+Google Autocomplete API for selecting pickup and drop locations

+Google Distance Matrix API to calculate distance and duration between locations

+Fare estimation based on distance and selected cab type

-Responsive UI for desktop and mobile
+Responsive design for mobile and desktop users

-🛠️ Admin Features
-Admin login

-View all bookings

-Manage users and bookings

-Approve or reject cab requests
+Admin panel for managing bookings and cab details

+Booking summary with trip details

+🧰 Technologies Used
+Frontend: HTML, CSS, JavaScript

+Backend: PHP

+APIs:

+Google Places Autocomplete API – to fetch and auto-suggest pickup and drop locations

+Google Distance Matrix API – to calculate the travel distance and duration

 🙋‍♀️ Author
-Krishna
+Salma Cabs Team
-This project was developed by Krishna B Kuntabhimagol for a client looking to start a cab booking service business.
-It was built using HTML, CSS, JavaScript, and PHP to provide a complete web-based solution for managing cab bookings.
+Developed by Krishna B Kuntabhimagol as a client project for launching a professional cab booking service.
+This project helped the client establish an online presence and manage cab operations efficiently.